Obi - Finalist UX

 Evaluation

-A high-fidelity prototype that feels real was shared at European Utility Week.
+A high-fidelity prototype was shared at European Utility Week.
 As a result, we gained equity funding from new investors as well as new customers, improving company profits.
-In addition, this project was also awarded in The European Talent Awards 2017 – Aquent (finalist UX category).
+In addition, this project was also awarded at The European Talent Awards – Aquent (finalist UX category).